 - fail to provide financing for adaptation to climate change crucially needed for the most vulnerable.

-An abstract is provided.
+An abstract is provided below.
 The paper is structured as follows:

 - The introduction discusses whether the existing policy deadlock presents an opportunity to address climate change in a holistic manner.